KaizenGirl1111/lalaland/README.md

 ## Features
 - **Timestamp Filter:** Narrow down logs and metrics to a specific time range for focused analysis. ⏱️
 - **Interactive Charts (Chart.js):** Visualize trends and patterns in your data using four customizable charts (line and area).
-- **Real-time Log Stream (Optional):** View system logs as they occur, filtered by your chosen timestamp range and seamlessly integrated with previously loaded entries.
+- **Real-time Log Stream :** View system logs as they occur, filtered by your chosen timestamp range and seamlessly integrated with previously loaded entries.
 (Real-time functionality depends on your API's capabilities)
 - **Storybook Integration:** Develop and showcase isolated components for efficient development and maintenance. ️

 ## Finding Functionality